chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 You can get a dynamically updated tag list of your Tumblr blog by using this tag list generator.
 Just enter your Tumblr blog name to it and click **Generate**, it will return the code for you to copy into your theme or a custom page.

 There are several parameters for you to define the appearance of the tag list or word cloud.
-The generator provides a preview for the resulted code.
+The generator provides a preview of the resulted code.
 The image below demonstrates three different samples that I had made.

 {% include picture.html height="218" img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com-demos.png" alt="Sample Demos of Tumblr Tag List Generator by drunkonschadenfreude.com" %}